Katstengels/SC1015-AirBnB-Prediction/README.md

 2. Odilia Kathleen Gunawan (U2321163G)

 ## About
-In this SC1015 project, we analysed AirBnB data from https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data/data and applied machine learning to make prediction based on the given information.
+In this SC1015 project, we analysed AirBnB data from [New York City Airbnb Open Data](https://www.kaggle.com/datasets/dgomonov/new-york-city-airbnb-open-data/data) and applied machine learning to make prediction based on the given information.

 ## [Data Extraction](data-extraction.ipynb)
 We aim to predict the price of a given AirBnB in New York.
 To do this, we cleaned the dataset by removing duplicates and invalid inputs.
-From the cleaned data, we calculated a few new variables that could help us in our future analysis:
+From the cleaned data, we conducted data engineering to calculate a few new variables that could help us in our future analysis.

+The new variables are:
 - distance_from_center
 - room_type_encoded
 - neighbourhood_group_encoded